2i2c-org/infrastructure/docs/howto/troubleshoot/logs/kubectl-logs.md

     ```

 ### Kubernetes pod logs
 You can access any pod's logs by using the `kubectl logs` commands.
-Bellow are some of the most common debugging commands.
+Below are some of the most common debugging commands.

 ```{tip}
 1. The `--follow` flag